-- Checking PAs to ensure all PAs for services match the approved services in the beneficiary's approved POC.
-Any mistakes must be immediately corrected to match the approved services in the POC. - Verifying the direct service worker's timesheet or electronic clock in/out is completed correctly and services were delivered according to the beneficiary's approved POC before billing for the service. - Verifying that services were documented as evidenced by timesheets or electronic clock in/out and progress notes and are within the approved service limits as identified in the beneficiary's POC. - Verifying service data in the direct service provider, Electronic Visit Verification (EVV) system or LaSRS depending on the service and modifying the data, if needed, based on actual service delivery. - Inputting the correct date(s) of service, authorization numbers, provider number, and beneficiary number in the billing system. - It is the provider's responsibility to ensure that billing information for the dates of service, procedure codes, and number of units delivered is correct and matches the information in LaSRS.
-Inconsistencies between LaSRS and provider's billing system may result in recoupment. - Billing only for the services that were approved in the beneficiary's POC and delivered to the beneficiary. - Reconciling all remittance advices issued by the LDH fiscal intermediary (FI) with each payment.
+- 1. Checking PAs to ensure all PAs for services match the approved services in the beneficiary's approved POC.
+Any mistakes must be immediately corrected to match the approved services in the POC; - 2.
+Verifying the direct service worker's timesheet or electronic clock in/out is completed correctly and services were delivered according to the beneficiary's approved POC before billing for the service; - 3.
+Verifying that services were documented as evidenced by timesheets or electronic clock in/out and progress notes and are within the approved service limits as identified in the beneficiary's POC; - 4.
+Verifying service data in the direct service provider, Electronic Visit Verification (EVV) system or LaSRS depending on the service and modifying the data, if needed, based on actual service delivery; - 5.
+Inputting the correct date(s) of service, authorization numbers, provider number, and beneficiary number in the billing system. - It is the provider's responsibility to ensure that billing information for the dates of service, procedure codes, and number of units delivered is correct and matches the information in LaSRS.
+Inconsistencies between LaSRS and provider's billing system may result in recoupment; - 6.
+Billing only for the services that were approved in the beneficiary's POC and delivered to the beneficiary;

+7. Reconciling all remittance advices issued by the Louisiana Department of Health (LDH) fiscal intermediary (FI) with each payment; and

-• Checking billing records to ensure the appropriate payment was received.
-(NOTE: Service providers have one-year timely filing billing requirement under Medicaid regulations.)
+8. Checking billing records to ensure the appropriate payment was received.

+NOTE: Service providers have a one-year timely filing billing requirement under Medicaid regulations.